MoldyMacaroniX/moldygd.com/_src/posts/movies-i-like.md

 title: My Favorite Films
 date: 2023-08-16
 update: 2023-08-17
+desc: Here is my attempt to rank my favorite films I've seen.
+This list excludes less memorable films.
+For franchises, I will only include one film per franchise, with the film I chose to include being my favorite from the franchise.
 ---

 Here is my attempt to rank my favorite films I've seen.
 This list excludes less memorable films.
 For franchises, I will only include one film per franchise, with the film I chose to include being my favorite from the franchise.